Entanglement cost for infinite-dimensional physical systems: Conclusion

 We also proved the converse bound, which implies that this protocol is optimal even among all protocols that employ infinite-dimensional separable operations.
 To establish the converse, we have introduced techniques for proving the monotonicity of the entanglement of formation under countably separable operations, generalizing the results on finite-dimensional LOCC and SEP presented in Refs.~\cite{PhysRevLett.83.1455, PhysRevLett.84.4781, Vidal2000, Gheorghiu2008}.
-Among these techniques there is a new integral representation for the quantum entropy in infinite dimensions, which was inspired by recent works on integral representations of quantum $f$-divergences.
-The other key piece of technology we have used is the recent one-sided continuity bound of the entanglement of formation for infinite-dimensional states in Ref.~\cite{Shirokov2022}, which is used in place of the conventional asymptotic continuity, appropriate only for finite-dimensional states~\cite{Nielsen2000, tightuniform, Mark2020}.
+Among these techniques there is a new integral representation for the quantum entropy in infinite-dimensional systems, which was inspired by recent works on integral representations of quantum $f$-divergences.
+The other key piece of techniques we have used is the recent semi-continuity bound of the entanglement of formation for infinite-dimensional states in Ref.~\cite{Shirokov2022}, which is used in place of the conventional asymptotic continuity, appropriate only for finite-dimensional states~\cite{Nielsen2000, tightuniform, Mark2020}.

 A fundamental open question that we leave for future investigation is whether other operational measures of more general quantum resources on infinite-dimensional systems~\cite{Kuroiwa2020, Kuroiwa2021, taming-PRL, taming-PRA} can also enjoy a characterization in terms of entropic quantities, in a similar way to what we did here.
+Also, from a more practical perspective, it would be interesting to consider infinite-dimensional multipartite entanglement manipulation on quantum networks~\cite{PhysRevA.96.032330, YamasakiPhD, spee2021transformations}.